 To learn more go to http://www.niagara.edu/oas-course-descriptions/.

 Yes.
-Students can apply for a peer tutor in most 100-level courses and some 200-level courses by coming to the Office of Academic Support on the first floor of Seton Hall, or by applying online at https://www.niagara.edu/tutoring/.
+Students can apply for a peer tutor in most 100-level courses and some 200-level courses by coming to the Academic Success Center on the first floor of Seton Hall, or by applying online at https://www.niagara.edu/tutoring/.

 Yes.
 Students can make an appointment with the Writing Center, which opens the third week of every semester.
 See http://www.niagara.edu/writing-center/.